MiniZinc/libminizinc/en/modelling2.rst

-element model: ``HEIGHT`` is the whole height of the model, while ``CHEIGHT`` is the centre of the height omitting the top and bottom, ``WIDTH`` is the whole width of the model, while ``CWIDTH`` is the centre of the width omitting the left and rightsides, Finally a two dimensional array of float variables ``t`` with rows numbered
+element model: ``HEIGHT`` is the whole height of the model, while ``CHEIGHT`` is the centre of the height omitting the top and bottom, ``WIDTH`` is the whole width of the model, while ``CWIDTH`` is the centre of the width omitting the left and right sides.
+Finally a two dimensional array of float variables ``t`` with rows numbered
 :math:`0` to :math:`h` (``HEIGHT``) and columns :math:`0` to :math:`w` (``WIDTH``),